 Permit applicants should contact the Corps prior to developing a mitigation strategy, especially before initiation of compensatory mitigation plan development and mitigation site selection.
 Permittee-responsible mitigation (PRM) and In-Lieu Fee (ILF) project requirements are project-specific, and appropriate site selection is critical to mitigation meeting performance standards.
-By regulation, there is a preference for third party mitigation (e.g., ILF programs which are available in the New England states).
+By regulation, there is a preference for third party mitigation (e.g., ILF programs which are available in all New England states except Rhode Island).

-This New England District Standard Operating Procedure (SOP) is for use when the Corps determines PRM is appropriate for a particular project and for third party mitigation projects (mitigation banks and ILF programs).
+This New England District's Regulatory Division Standard Operating Procedure (SOP) is for use when the Corps determines PRM is appropriate for a project and for third party mitigation projects (mitigation banks and ILF programs).
 When a mitigation bank or an ILF program is available, compensatory mitigation conducted using these options is considered preferable to PRM alternatives according to the federal Mitigation Rule unless the permittee can make the case that a PRM project, alone or in concert with purchase of bank or ILF credits, is more ecologically appropriate based on the needs of the watershed, sustainability, and/or has a higher likelihood of replacing lost aquatic resource functions.

-The Council on Environmental Quality (CEQ), overseeingthe National Environmental Policy Act (with which the Corps must comply) has defined mitigation in its regulations at 40 CFR 1508.20 to include: avoiding impacts, minimizing impacts, rectifying impacts, reducing impacts over time, and compensating for impacts.
-Department of the Army permits under the Clean Water Act Section 404 must comply with the 404(b)(1) Guidelines (40 CFR 230), which establish the environmental criteria by which activities are permitted under Section 404, including sequencing to reduce project impacts to aquatic resources to the extent practicable, minimizing unavoidable impacts, and finally, compensating for any remaining unavoidable impacts to aquatic resources, not just wetlands.
+The Council on Environmental Quality (CEQ), overseeing the National Environmental Policy Act (with which the Corps must comply) has defined mitigation in its regulations at 40 CFR 1508.1(s) to include: avoiding impacts, minimizing impacts, rectifying impacts, reducing impacts over time, and compensating for impacts.
+Department of the Army permits under the Clean Water Act Section 404 must comply with the 404(b)(1) Guidelines (40 CFR 230), which establish the environmental criteria by which activities are permitted under Section 404, including sequencing to reduce project impacts on the aquatic environment.
+This sequencing hierarchy starts with avoiding impacts to aquatic resources to the extent practicable, minimizing unavoidable impacts, and finally, compensating for any remaining unavoidable impacts to aquatic resources.
+Note that the Mitigation Rule references the need for mitigation of impacts to all aquatic resources, not just wetlands.
 Conforming to popular usage, these guidelines use the terms "mitigation" and "compensation" interchangeably to refer to compensatory mitigation, not minimization.